 synonyms: flair, style, panache, confidence, dash, éclat; energy, vigor, vitality, liveliness, brio, esprit, animation, vivacity, zest, verve, spirit, pep, sparkle, enthusiasm, gusto, eagerness, feeling, fire;

 ÉLAN...
 IT’S PERFECT!!!
 WE’RE IN LOVE!
 WE DO!

 In the World of Creative Entrepreneurship There's Love and Heartbreak, and Love Again.
 Enter Edith.

 The heartbreak: another designer had already taken élan for her label.
 Back to the drawing board we went.

 We still were in love with élan, and we could find no substitute that came close.
 Then, with a stroke of inspiration Gretchen mentioned Hayward Hall - the building we met at in school.
 Sam googled “Hayward Hall,” and wouldn’t you know that there was such a lady named Edith Hayward Hall.
 She was a pretty incredible lady: one of the first women in archaeology, mother, museum curator, professor, and editor.
 A modern woman in an era gone by.
 To say the least, while she had nothing to do with the world of fashion, she had élan for archaeology.

 And just like Ms. Hayward Hall, élan is what we want in our brides.
 Edith Élan brides possess style and confidence, they exude a joie de vivre, they're enthusiastic about their life’s passion and feel an eagerness to do it.
 And more so, élan is what we want our designs to convey.
 So with some Scrabble letters in hand we decided on:

-Created for the bride with élan.
+They are effortlessly feminine dresses created for the bride with élan.